 In 1939 Walt remarried.
 His daughter Gerry was eleven years old and Walt’s new wife, Neva, had a three-year-old daughter, Barbara Jean, by a previous marriage.
 Walt build a new house behind the tavern for his family, and he and Neva had three more daughters, Judy, Joan, and Joy.
 Walt was very proud of his five girls and he lavished all the loving attention on them that he had missed in his own upbringing, when he had hungered for affection from his father.
-(Note: the house which Walt Haines had built directly west of the tavern, on NE 94th Street, was demolished in 2011 and a new house built in its place.)
+(Note: this house which Walt Haines built directly west of the tavern, on NE 94th Street, was demolished in 2011 and a new house built in its place.)

 Walt hired a bartender named Sid, who lived just a few doors away from Fiddler’s Inn.
 Walt and Sid were a real show-business team, and they used to clown around and entertain the customers at the tavern.
 One of the entertainments Walt used to conduct at the Fiddler’s Inn was the playing of musical spoons.
 He kept a box of spoons behind the counter and would teach the customers to play.
 Evenings at the Fiddler’s Inn were lively with singing and playing, with everyone joining in.

 As a young man, only sixteen years old and making his way in the music business in Seattle in the 1920s, Walt had unwisely taken the advice of other musicians that he would play better if he drank.
 From that time on, Walt struggled with alcoholism, overcoming the problem only in his later years when he cried out to God for help.
 God did help Walt overcome alcoholism and also sent Mary to be Walt’s supportive companion.
 Walt died in Los Angeles in 1987, and Mary in 1989.

 In 1994 a new owners group of the Fiddler’s Inn remodelled the tavern, keeping the basic “cabin” shape and reusing the interior wood paneling.
 The Fiddler’s Inn reopened as a no smoking venue with fresh-cooked food, craft beers and guest musical performances.
 Fiddler’s Inn is today a great neighborhood gathering spot in Wedgwood.